Newspaper Page Text

 to please you.
 At times when the

-papers were late [ know that I
+papers were late I know that I

-have been talked about, lied about.
+have been talked about, lied about,

-cursed discussed. kuocked to the
+cursed discussed, knocked to the

 end of the chapter.
-The only rea
+Tile only rea

 son I am still in this bus.ness is to